stuscode/start_browser/README.md

 Default is a special configuration name.
 It can be used, but it can also be used as the source configuration to be copied from in case there is no configuration config_name yet.

+firefox:
+If there is an existing profile, create a profile directory in the basedir.
+Move the profile directory into this new profile directory as a subdir. in the new profile directory create a profile.ini file that looks like:

+[Profile0]
+Name=google
+IsRelative=1
+Path=ztl4gzoq.google-18576
+Default=1

+[General]
+StartWithLastProfile=1
+Version=2

+Path should be the name of the profile subdir.
+The Name should be whatever you want to call this profile.